 Ask yourself, is the portfolio all highlights from 1 great wedding or are there great photos from every wedding?

-The last thing you want to do is hire a photographer and then realize later that your photos are mediocre and that your family and friends could have taken better photos.
+The last thing you want to do is hire a photographer and then realize later that your photos are mediocre and that your family and friends could have taken better pictures.

 That’s why it’s important to ask to see a complete wedding gallery.

-In today’s world, anybody can take a good photo or two, but only the really great professionals will consistently deliver hundreds of great pictures at every wedding.
+In today’s world, anybody can take a good photo or two, but only the really great professionals will consistently deliver hundreds of great pictures at every wedding in every circumstance.

 You’ll also want to make sure all the photos look great whether it’s from when you are getting ready, your ceremony, or in the evening.
-Watch out for photographers who are only good at shooting in natural light, or photographers who only are only good in controlled situations like portraits and engagement sessions.
+For example, watch out for photographers who are only good at shooting in natural light, or photographers who only are only good in controlled situations like portraits and engagement sessions.